 Table Valued Functions

 Now let’s try an Inline Table valued function.
 Inline Table valued functions can return a row set using SQL Server Table datatype.
 You cannot perform addition logic in inline table valued functions.
-We will fetch the product details purchased by a customer as shown below –
+We will fetch the product details purchased by a customer as shown below –To test this example we will use a select statement as shown below –

 Another example of the Inline Table Valued Function is as shown below –